 That's dependent on genetics — but when you burn enough calories and don't replace them, you'll eventually lose belly fat.
 Visceral fat is some of the first fat to go as it's metabolically active; subcutaneous fat can be more stubborn.

-The Role of Crunches in Fat Loss
+Crunches and Fat Loss

 Because your body has to go through a complex process of converting triglycerides to energy and then burning it, you can't target a specific area for loss.
 Although crunches help build muscle, they don't burn a lot of calories.
 It's nearly impossible to lose weight or belly fat using crunches alone.